Psychology in Animal Programs

 During my undergraduate years, I focused my energies on human critters, and studied industrial/organizational psychology, which led to a series of jobs in people management.
 But I retained my interest in animals and conservation, and in my late-20s decided to combine my interest in people management with my passion for conservation.
 This led to an exploration of what turned out to be a wide variety of careers available in the animal and conservation arena (it turns out that my high school biology teacher was incorrect that the only animal-related career is that of a veterinarian).
 But based on my academic background, I decided to take my interest in psychology and expand it to the field of animal behavior.
 My choice of a graduate program was clinched when I found a school that not only was strong academically, where I would be able to do interesting research, but where my future advisor was seeking a student with an ultimate interest in zoo administration.

-So I drug my husband back across the country, and re-settled in Central Florida.
-I’m now the Director of Animal Programs for the Walt Disney World Resort.
+So I dragged my husband back across the country, and re-settled in Central Florida.
+I’m now the director of Animal Programs for the Walt Disney World Resort.
 This means that my team is responsible for the animal care, the veterinary care, the education and the science programs in the areas of Walt Disney World where we take care of animals, including Disney’s Animal Kingdom, Disney’s Animal Kingdom Lodge, Epcot’s The Living Seas, and the Tri-Circle D Ranch at Fort Wilderness.
-Both Disney’s Animal Kingdom and The Living Seas are AZA--accredited facilities.
-And I love it.
+Both Disney’s Animal Kingdom and The Living Seas are AZA — accredited facilities.
+And, I love it.
 I’ve learned an incredible amount working for The Disney Company, I have a great team, and I truly believe that we inspire our guests every day to care more about animals.